 The KCP&L Environmental Services Department performed an annual review for logged complaints and of the CCR dust control measures in place for the Iatan facility.
-KCP&L found the measures in place were effective, and no changes or corrective measures were necessary during the period October 19, 2015 through October 19, 2016.
+For the one logged complaint, water application at the CCR landfill was increased until wind speeds decreased.
+KCP&L found the measures in place were effective, and no other changes or corrective measures were necessary during the period October 20, 2016 through October 19, 2017.